wikimedia/mediawiki-extensions-DonationInterface/README.txt

 // 100 means to use the raw minfraud score
 $wgDonationInterfaceMinFraudWeight = 100

+// Minfraud risk score value if there is an error querying Minfraud, including no response
+$wgDonationInterfaceMinFraudErrorScore = 50

 // Timeout in seconds for communicating with MaxMind
 $wgMinFraudTimeout = 2